 “Ah, Sans.
 Here.”
 Frisk felt herself being put down.
 Sans was right beside her.
 “Sorry.
 She kept trying to see her parents.”

-Frisk looked back toward her parents, but Sans scooted her over, almost locking her into his arm again.
+Frisk looked back toward her parents, but Sans scooted her over, almost locking her under his arm again.
 He better not noogie me.

 “Not the right action for a wife, Sans,” Toriel warned him.
 “Gentle.”